hmrc/assets-frontend/assets/patterns/header/README.md

 ## When to use this pattern

 Start with the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer).
-All elements that are imported must not be changed.
+Do not change any element you import from this header.

 Only add an HMRC header if there is a user need to know you are dealing with HMRC.
 For example, if they are making a payment and need to be sure that the money is going to the right government department.